Indian retail's real problem isn't the last mile. See where the cost hides

 • Automation rules to reduce manual admin work and keep marketing content flowing.

-• Integrations with Google Drive, Slack, and other marketing tools for smooth collaboration.
+• Integrations with Google Drive, Slack, and other marketing tools for smooth collaboration — including ecommerce automation platforms that handle repetitive operational tasks in parallel.

 Trello runs on a freemium model: the free plan covers basic boards and users.
 In contrast, Standard and Premium paid plans start around $5–$10 per user per month, making it a cost-effective ecommerce tool for coordinating cross-functional SEO and content work.